hyrious/esbuild-dev/README.md

   --cjs                 Change the outfile format to CJS.
 For example,
                         `__dirname` can only be used in CJS, and `import.meta` can only be accessed in ESM.
-                        This option only works with --bundle.
+                        This option will turn on --bundle automatically.

   --watch               Enable watch mode.
 This is built on top of the
   alias: -w             built-in `watch` option of esbuild.